ccrma/chugins/DbAbcFile/readme.md

 ## Intro

 The goal of this project is to bring to ChucK an easy-to-author text representation of musical material.
 The digital music landscape is littered with attempts to deliver something like this.
 [abcnotation](https://abcnotation.com/) is one such attempt and has an ecosystem of supporting tools to interactively edit, preview and print abc scores.

 DbABCFile is a parser for abc files for ChucK.
-We combine the design of the built-in StkMidiFileIn with the abcMIDI toolset created by James Allwright in the early 1990 and presently [found here](https://github.com/sshlien/abcmidi).
+We combine the design of the built-in StkMidiFileIn with the abcmidi toolset created by James Allwright in the early 1990 and presently [found here](https://github.com/sshlien/abcmidi).
 Many files in abcmidi claim GPL2 licensing status.
 Guess that's a good thing